 We currently sail the “summer season” at Hop Brook Lake from mid-May until early September.
 We sail spring and fall seasons from early April (or when the ice is off the pond) to mid-May, and from mid-September until about Thanksgiving if the weather is good at Bethany Veterans Memorial Park in Bethany, CT.

-The four classes we sail are Soling One Meter, Star 45, SeaWind, and US One Meter.
+The five classes we sail are Soling One Meter, Star 45, DragonFlite95, EC12, and US One Meter.
 Races are held each Thursday and Sunday with two classes sailed each day.
 Our morning races are 10AM-12PM (one class) and afternoon racing is 1PM-3PM (second class).
 A complete schedule is posted at the beginning of each season.

 Our membership has fluctuated over the years, averaging about 24 active sailing members.
 We have experienced model sailboat skippers and those who are just learning.
-Yes, we do race and compete but it is all a friendly competition.
+Yes, we are a racing club but it is all a friendly competition.

 In addition to our regular season series racing, we normally hold several one day club regattas, and we usually will host a National or Regional Championship Regatta during each sailing season.